 Because not only this is ineffective, but it creates shadow sides that will need to be dealt with later on.
 This is not true nonattachment, as it’s not rooted in peace.

 Instead, there should be only conscious choosing – the letting go of one joy for a higher joy.
-Our evolution in the ladder of desires should be an organic growth – natural and not forced.
-That is why I prefer to use the word transcending desires – rather than cutting out, stopping, eliminating, and other similar verbs that we see in this literature.
+Our evolution in the ladder of desires should be an organic growth (natural and not forced).
+That is why I prefer to use the word transcending desires—rather than cutting out, stopping, eliminating, and other similar verbs that we see in this literature.

 Having said that, in the path there is also place for moderation and abstention.
 These strengthen the will power and can be helpful tools, depending on the case.

 It feels like a sacrifice if you are asked to give up something that you love.
 But it is not a sacrifice if you have played enough with that thing until the point of exhaustion (which comes quicker if you fulfill your desires mindfully).
-Like this you naturally get tired of it – like a child growing up from playing with toys.
+This is a way to naturally get tired of it, like a child growing up from playing with toys.
 Or, rather, the desire gets transformed into something else.

 Let us be wise and careful about this idea, however, lest the ego uses this as an excuse to just do whatever it wants.

 Letting go of the lesser for the greater

 Another “organic” way of transcending desires is to have a taste of a “higher bliss”, or develop a deeper understanding of the pains involved in pursuing certain desires.
 Then, with a little exercise of willpower, you can easily move away.